ecs-vlc/COMP6258/docs/coursework.md

 You do not need to reproduce all experiments in your selected paper, for example the authors may experiment with a new method that requires more GPUs than you have access to, but also present results for a baseline method (e.g. simple logistic regression), in which case you could elect to reproduce only the baseline results.
 It is sometimes the case that baseline methods are not properly implemented, or hyper-parameter search is not done with the same degree of attention.

-If available, the authors’ code can be used (authors of ICLR/NeurIPS submissions are encouraged to release their code when they submit their work for review).
+If available, the authors’ code can be used (authors of ICLR/ICML/NeurIPS submissions are encouraged to release their code when they submit their work for review).
 Just re-running code is not a reproducibility study, and you need to approach any code with critical thinking and verify it does what is described in the paper and that these are sufficient to support the conclusions of the papers.
 Consider designing and running unit tests on the code to verify it works well and as described.
 The methods described can also be implemented/re-implemented according to the description in the paper.
 This is a higher bar for reproducibility, but may be helpful in detecting anomalies in the code, or shedding light on aspects of the implementation that affect results.
 Note that if you do use the authors' code alone we will expect a significant amount of analysis and experimentation, whereas if you make your own implementation you would be expected to do less analysis and experimentation.

 ### Deliverables

-There are two deliverables for this coursework:
+There are two deliverables for this coursework - only one team member should submit to handin:

-* **Team Information.** Teams must submit a text document detailing the chosen paper and the formation of the team to ECS handin by **Friday 23rd February**.
-Please use the following template: [team.txt](team.txt).
+* **Team Information and Plan.** Teams must submit a short plan (no more than 2 sides) detailing their chosen paper and approach to ECS handin by **Friday 23rd February**.
+There are __no marks__ associated with this handin, but teams will be invited to discuss their plan with Antonia & Jon in the labs in weeks 6 and 7 where feedback will be given.
+Please use the following latex template: [plan.tex](plan.tex).
-* **Reproducibility report and accompanying github repository with code for experiments.** Teams must submit a reproducibility report in the style of a conference paper by **16:00 on Friday 17th May** to ECS Handin.
+* **Reproducibility report and accompanying github repository with code for experiments.** Teams must submit a reproducibility report in the style of a conference paper by **16:00 on Friday 16th May** to ECS Handin.
 The paper must use the [ICLR 2024 style](https://github.com/ICLR/Master-Template/raw/master/iclr2024.zip), and be at most 4 pages in length, including all references and appendices (if used).
 The submitted paper should clearly indicate the Github repository in the "COMP6258 Reproducability Challenge" organisation that accompanies the paper, which should contain the code used for the experiments in the report.
 Additionally, each team is required to submit a proposed marks distribution form (see below) and a plain text file listing the user ids (e.g. xx1g15) of the members of your team; one per line.
 	- A good reproducibility report, describes the target questions, the experimental methodology, the implementation details, provides analysis and, discusses findings and conclusions on the reproducibility of the paper.
 The result of the reproducibility study should NOT be a simple Pass / Fail outcome.
 The goal should be to identify which parts of the contribution can be reproduced, and at what cost in terms of resources (computation, time, people, development effort, etc).
 Other than briefly outlining the core ideas or approach of the original paper, there is no need to repeat information.
 	- Ideally you should include a copy of your report in your git repository as this will serve as a useful guide for others.
 	- You should make it clear to what extent you used existing code (e.g. that of the authors' of your chosen paper) compared to your own code.